nebulab/playbook/people-ops/travel-policy.html.md

 ## Travel

-Regardless of how much time you spend traveling, we consider travel days (Mon-Fry) as full 8-hour workdays.
+Regardless of how much time you spend traveling, we consider travel days (Mon-Fri) as full 8-hour workdays.
 Travel during the weekend (Sat-Sun) is not considered work time, but we always try to book trips during the workweek.